Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Another name for this moon is the “Wine Moon”, for when apples and grapes are harvested, the grapes are pressed into wine and apples made into cider, both being favoured drinks of the season.
 The grapevine in particular was considered sacred by early Pagans and reached a height in popularity during the eighth century BCE.
 The followers of Dionysus/Bacchus, the gods of wine and inspiration, honoured the grape vine as a symbol of rebirth and transformation.

 In addition to harvesting the crops, many other things need to be accomplished for our continued survival.
-Like seeds of renewal for the following years plantings need to be separated and stored ready for re-use.
+Seeds of renewal for the following years plantings need to be separated and stored ready for re-use.
 Contained within them is the mystery of Life in Death, the spirit of nature in the guise of the “Corn King”.
 He was sacrificed at Lammas and now sleeps awaiting his re-birth and return in the spring.
 As summer draws to an end and winter approaches, nature withdraws its bounty and begins its period of rest.
 Leaves fall from trees, flowers wither and die, and birds begin their migration to warmer climes.
-Mabon is also the start of the hunting season, and time to check livestock’s (herd animals and poultry) ready for the winter slaughter.
+Mabon is also the start of the hunting season, and time to check livestock’s (herd animals and poultry) ready for the winter slaughter during the third harvest Samhain.

 “The reaping is over and the harvest is in,